Digital Freight Forwarding From China to UK Destinations

 IATA CODE: PEK.

-Shanghai-Pudong to UK Cargo-Only Operators: N/A.
+Shanghai-Pudong to UK Cargo-Only Operators: None.

 IATA CODE: PVG.

-UK airports served: London-Heathrow
+UK Airports Served: London-Heathrow

 Zhengzhou to UK Cargo-Only Operators: Cargolux.